nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Note that a `Task` is defined to be the same as another `Task` if and only if all of their attributes listed above are equal correspondingly.

-Our `Task` supports the following features through a `LogicManager`
+Our `Task` supports the following features through a `LogicManager`, the implementation of the noteworthy ones will be listed in the next section

 * `add_task`
 * `delete_task`